-Hub suppliers forward master data as they receive it from the original suppliers.
+Hub suppliers forward supplier data as they receive it from the original suppliers.
 Similarly, when a hub supplier receives an update request from a directory client, it refers the client to the supplier server.

 Cascading replication is useful if some of the network connections between various locations in the organization are better than others.
-For example, Example Corp. keeps the master copy of its directory data in Minneapolis, and the consumer servers in New York and Chicago.
+For example, Example Corp. keeps the main copy of its directory data in Minneapolis, and the consumer servers in New York and Chicago.
 The network connection between Minneapolis and New York is very good, but the connection between Minneapolis and Chicago is poor.
 Since the network between New York and Chicago is fair, Example administrators use cascading replication to move directory data from Minneapolis to New York to Chicago.

 Figure 7.6.
 Cascading Replication Scenario